Contact us

 Go to WhatsApp to talk to us.

-Cookies are small files that some platforms, such as websites, can install on your computer or mobile device when you visit them.
-Their functions can vary widely: storing your browsing preferences, gathering statistical information, enabling certain technical functionalities, etc. Sometimes, cookies are used to store basic information about the user’s browsing habits or their device.
+Cookies are small files that some platforms, such as websites, can place on your computer or mobile device when you visit them.
+Their functions vary widely: storing your browsing preferences, gathering statistical information, enabling certain technical features, etc. Sometimes cookies are used to store basic information about the user’s browsing habits or those of their device.

-The cookies used are solely for statistical purposes and collect information about how visitors use the website.
-This information is generic and anonymous, and no personal data or information that could identify you is stored.
-The ultimate goal is to improve the functioning of the website.
-If you do not want to receive cookies, please configure your internet browser to delete them from your computer's hard drive, block them, or alert you when they are being installed.
-To continue without changing your cookie settings, simply continue on the website.
+The cookies used are for statistical purposes only; they collect information about how visitors use the website.
+This is generic, anonymous information; no personal data or any information that could identify you is stored.
+The ultimate goal is to improve the website’s performance.
+If you do not wish to receive cookies, please configure your Internet browser to delete them from your computer’s hard drive, block them, or warn you when they are being installed.
+To continue without changing your cookie settings, simply keep browsing the website.

-1. First-party Cookies: These are the cookies set by the owner of the website or service provider.
+1. First-party cookies: Cookies set by the website owner or service provider.

-2. Third-party Cookies: These are cookies set by third parties that are not the website owner.
-These cookies allow third-party features or functionalities (such as advertising, interactive content, and analytics) to be provided on or through the website you are using.
-Third parties who set these third-party cookies can recognize your device both when you visit the website and when you visit other websites or services.
+2. Third-party cookies: Cookies set by parties other than the website owner.
+These cookies enable third-party features or functionality on or through the website you are using (such as advertising, interactive content, and analytics).
+The third parties that set these cookies can recognize your device both when you visit the website and when you visit other websites or services.

-We use both first-party and third-party cookies for various reasons.
-Some cookies are necessary for technical reasons to ensure that our website and services function, and we refer to these as "strictly necessary" cookies.
-Other cookies allow us and third parties we work with to track and target the interests of visitors to our website, and these are called "performance" or "functional" cookies.
-For example, we use cookies to tailor the content and information we may send or display to you, personalize your experience while interacting with our website, and enhance the functionality of the services we offer.
+We use first-party and third-party cookies for several reasons.
+Some cookies are necessary for technical reasons to make our website and services work — we call these “strictly necessary” cookies.
+Other cookies allow us and the third parties we work with to track and target the interests of visitors to our website — we call these “performance” or “functional” cookies.
+For example, we use cookies to tailor the content and information we may send or show you, personalize your experience when interacting with our website, and improve the functionality of the services we provide.

 This website uses the following cookies:

-1. Strictly Necessary Cookies: Strictly necessary cookies allow users to navigate the website and use its essential functions.
-These cookies do not collect any information about your browsing that could be used for marketing actions or to remember which pages you have visited.
+1. Strictly necessary cookies: These cookies allow users to navigate the website and use its essential features.
+They do not collect any browsing information that could be used for marketing actions or to remember which pages you have visited.

-2. Performance Cookies: These cookies gather information about how users use the website in an aggregate and anonymous way, including the number of visitors to the website, the pages viewed, the source of the visits, time and date, platform, number of clicks on a banner, if error messages or non-functioning links were encountered, search terms used by a user to find desired content.
+2. Performance cookies: These cookies collect aggregated, anonymous information about how users use the website, including the number of visitors to the site and different product pages, traffic sources, date and time, platform, number of clicks on a banner, whether error messages or broken links are encountered, and the search terms a user uses to find desired content.

-This way, EmeritaCode makes use of a highly useful tool to introduce improvements to the website and determine which content or design is more relevant to the user.
+This helps EmeritaCode improve the website and understand which content or design is most relevant to users.

-1. Session Cookies: These are cookies designed to collect and store data while the User accesses the website.
-They are typically used to store information that is only relevant for the requested service on a single occasion.
-The information obtained through these cookies helps analyze traffic patterns on the website, ultimately improving the browsing experience, content, and usability.
+1. Session cookies: Designed to collect and store data while the user accesses the website.
+They are typically used to store information needed only to provide the service requested by the user on a single occasion.
+The information obtained through these cookies serves to analyze traffic patterns on the website, which ultimately helps provide a better browsing experience, improve content, and make the site easier to use.

-2. Persistent Cookies: These are stored on the hard drive, and our website reads them each time the User revisits.
-A persistent cookie has a set expiration date, and it will stop working after that date.
+2. Persistent cookies: Stored on the hard drive and read by our website each time the user makes a new visit.
+A persistent cookie has a specific expiration date, after which it will stop functioning.

-1. Technical Cookies: These cookies allow the User to navigate through a website, platform, or application and use the various options or services available, such as controlling data traffic, identifying the session, accessing restricted areas, applying security measures during navigation, storing content for video or audio distribution, or sharing content through social networks.
+1. Technical cookies: Allow the user to browse a website, platform, or application and use the different options or services available, such as controlling traffic and data communication, identifying the session, accessing restricted areas, submitting a registration or event participation request, using security features while browsing, storing content for video or audio playback, or sharing content via social networks.

-2. Functionality Cookies: These cookies allow the User to access the service with predefined general features based on criteria in the User's device, such as language, browser type, regional settings, etc.
+2. Functionality cookies: Allow the user to access the service with certain predefined general features based on a set of criteria on the user’s device, such as language, the type of browser used to access the service, or the regional configuration from which the service is accessed.

-3. Performance Cookies: These cookies help track and analyze the User’s behavior on the website.
-The information collected by these cookies is used to measure activity and build user profiles to introduce improvements based on usage data analysis.
+3. Performance cookies: Allow us to monitor and analyze the behavior of users of the website.
+The information collected by these cookies is used to measure activity and to create browsing profiles in order to introduce improvements based on the analysis of usage data.

-4. Advertising Cookies: These cookies enable the efficient management of advertising spaces included on the website, based on criteria such as content edited or the frequency with which ads are displayed.
+4. Advertising cookies: Enable the most efficient management of advertising spaces that, where applicable, the publisher has included on a website, application, or platform from which the requested service is provided, based on criteria such as edited content or the frequency with which ads are displayed.

-Following the guidelines of the Spanish Data Protection Agency, we detail the cookies used on this website to provide the most accurate information possible:
+Following the guidelines of the Spanish Data Protection Agency, we detail the use of cookies on this website to inform you as accurately as possible.

 Categories Cookies

-Strictly Necessary First-party Cookies www.emeritacode.com - This cookie displays the cookie alert notice on the website.
-It is used to register when the user has accepted the notice to prevent it from reappearing during subsequent visits. cookie_notice_accepted
+Strictly necessary first-party cookies www.emeritacode.com — This cookie displays the cookie alert notice on the website.
+It is used to record when the user has accepted the notice to prevent it from appearing again on subsequent visits. cookie_notice_accepted

 Review